- Sugar substitutes are used to sweeten food and drinks without adding sugar.

 What are sugar alcohols?

-Sugar alcohols are carbohydrates that are found naturally in plants that added to sugar-free and reduced-sugar foods.
+Sugar alcohols are carbohydrates that are found naturally in plants that are added to sugar-free and reduced-sugar foods.
 They are usually 25-100% as sweet as sugar and they provide 1.5 - 3 calories/gram when compared to sugar (which provides 4 calories/gram).
 Sugar alcohols can cause gas and loose stools since they are not completely digested by the body.
 Therefore, foods that contain sugar alcohols include the label “excess consumption may have a laxative effect”.

 Sugar alcohols are used in anything from candy to gum to bakery goods and ice cream.